Plantation Shutters: Versatile Window Treatment

 I could do a whole post on deciding how you want your shutters to open…from the center or bi-fold (like mine in my bay window.)
 We could talk about the decision to have a divider rail (like mine) or not.
 There are so many choices to get exactly what you want and need for your home.

-Hope that answers a few questions…let me know if there are any others.
-I get excited talking about plantation shutters because they are so practical and beautiful, all the same time.
+Hope that answers a few questions, let me know if there are any others.
+I get excited talking about plantation shutters because they are so practical and beautiful and definitely my favorite window treatment.

 I LOVE plantation shutters!!!
 I wanted to get them in the whole house when we moved into our new house 2 years ago but when I found out they were going to be $9000 we decided on an alternative!
 We got wide slatted blinds instead!!